John McCrostie

-John McCrostie is an American politician who served as a member of the Idaho House of Representatives for the 16A district.
-McCrostie is also the assistant minority leader of the House.
-McCrostie is running for Garden City, Idaho city council seat in November 2021.
+John McCrostie is an American teacher and former Democratic politician who served as a member of the Idaho House of Representatives for four terms representing the 16A district.
+McCrostie was also the assistant minority leader of the House.
+He ran for a Garden City, Idaho city council seat in November 2021 but was unsuccessful.

 Early life and education

 McCrostie grew up in Mountain Home, Idaho, and graduated from Mountain Home High School in 1988.
 He graduated magna cum laude with a Bachelor of Arts in music education from Oral Roberts University.

 Career

-McCrostie taught music in Mountain Home, and later started working for Hewlett-Packard (HP) and providing title insurance.
+McCrostie taught music in Mountain Home and Boise, later starting work for Hewlett-Packard (HP) and providing title insurance.
 He also rose in the ranks of organized labor for the National Education Association and advocated for LGBT workers in the education sector and at HP.

 Elections

 2014

 In 2013, McCrostie announced his run in the Democratic primary for State House District 16A to succeed Grant Burgoyne, who ran for the district's open senate seat.

 McCrostie won the May 2014 Democratic primary against former NFL player Jimmy Farris and Jeff Stephenson with 52.6% of the vote.
 McCrostie defeated Republican nominee Rosann Wiltse with 58.4% of the vote in the general election.